jarbasaraujojr/mql5/README.md

+# MQL5

-# MQL5 Useful Code
+## Useful Code

-A compendium of mql5 code I've created or edited to use in my projects Free to copy, modify and use
+A compendium of mql5 code I've created or edited to use in my projects.
+Free to copy, modify and use